 There are three substantial factors, which play a role in the development and maintenance of an addiction.
-This is on the one hand the drug, on the other hand the individual and the social environment.
+This is, on the one hand, the drug, on the other hand, the individual and the social environment.

 Most drugs increase the release of dopamine from the central nervous system and by this cause euphoria and well-being.
 Further neurotransmitters, like glutamate, shape the addiction memory.
 Other decisive factors for the potential of the addiction development are the availability of the drug, the addictive potency and drug effects in terms of anxiolysis and relaxation.

 Last, the environment has a relevant influence on the pathogenesis of the dependency syndrome, too.
-It is possible, that negative environmental determinants, like conflict situations with the spouse or in the job, peer pressure or a leisure vacuum, reinforce an addiction.
+It is possible, that negative environmental determinants, like conflict situations with the spouse or on the job, peer pressure or a leisure vacuum, reinforce an addiction.

 Symptoms of the dependency syndrome

 Loss of interest, mood swings, indifference and disturbances in the ability for criticism belong to the mental symptoms of the dependency syndrome.
 Physical symptoms are strongly dependent on the consumed drug.
-Especially poly drug use, which means the consumption of multiple drugs in combination, leads to a fast physical degeneration with loss of body weight, bad skin appearance and organ lesions.
+Especially polydrug-use, which means the consumption of multiple drugs in combination, leads to a fast physical degeneration with loss of body weight, bad skin appearance, and organ lesions.

 Denial, trivialization and concealment tendencies are common for addiction patients.
-In many cases only the drug is able to briefly boost the lowered self esteem of the addict, which is caused by feelings of guilt due to lies, drug related crimes and social failure.
+In many cases, only the drug is able to briefly boost the lowered self-esteem of the addict, which is caused by feelings of guilt due to lies, drug related crimes, and social failure.

 Definition of alcoholism

 Alcoholism is understood as a level of alcohol consume, which exceeds the socio-cultural standard.
-Alcoholism is described as a mental and physical addiction with irresistible desire for the substance and drug tolerance with consecutive increase of dosage and withdrawal symptoms during abstinence.
+Alcoholism is described as a mental and physical addiction with an irresistible desire for the substance and drug tolerance with a consecutive increase of dosage and withdrawal symptoms during abstinence.